pylayers/pylayers/doc/index.rst

 Pylayers is written in Python and tributes highly the following Python packages

-* numpy ( for the algebra in higher dimensions and just for the fun of using `einsum` function )
+* numpy ( for algebra in multi dimensions )
-* scipy ( for the huge amount of science it contains )
+* scipy ( for scientific libraries )
-* simpy ( for elegant discrete events simulation )
+* simpy ( for discrete events simulation )
-* matplotlib ( for the Art )
+* matplotlib ( for the graphical outputs )
-* networkx ( for the elegance of graph theory )
+* networkx ( for graph description and algorithms )
-* shapely ( for the planar geometry )
+* shapely ( for planar geometry )
-* scikit-Learn ( for the cutting edge machine learning tools )
+* scikit-learns( for cutting edge machine learning tools )
 * cvxopt ( for convex optimization )
+* spherepack (as spherical harmonics library)
 * ipython ( to rule them all ... )

-In the future probably also :
+In the near future probably for acceleration of critical part of the code :

 * Cython
 * numba

 Pylayers relies also on the good old `geomview` tool for fast and simple interaction with 3D entities.

 All those dependencies make the installation of pylayers somehow tricky.

-This is a good
-`PYLAYERS` is modular and designed to be easily to extend, allowing it to evolve over the time as a tool for research and development in a wide range of communications and localization topics.
+`Pylayers` is modular and designed to be easily to extend, allowing it to evolve over the time as a tool for research and development in a wide range of communications and localization topics.